subhamanand05/coding-challenge/README.md

 2. Refactor existing code until you are satisfied with it.

-3. Complete the implementation of the "/v2/banks/all", by implementing "BanksRemoteCalls.handle" method The respective configuration file is banks-v2.json.
+3. Complete the implementation of the `/v2/banks/all` endpoint, by implementing `BanksRemoteCalls.handle(Request request, Response response)` method.
+The respective configuration file is `banks-v2.json`.
 Implementation needs to use the data from the configuration file, and for each bank retrieve the data from the remote URL specified.
 You will need to add HTTP client of your choice to the project.
 You can find the mock implementation for the remote URLs in the MockRemotes class.